holecekp/FuzzyMath/README.md

 ```

 The input fuzzy numbers must have the same number of α-cut, because otherwhise it isn't possible to determine the number of α-cuts for the result.
 An exception is thrown in that case.
 However, the method has another overload, that takes the number of α-cuts for the resulting fuzzy number as an additional argument.
-This overload can operate also on input fuzzy numbers
-with different numbers of α-cuts.
+This overload can operate also on input fuzzy numbers with different numbers of α-cuts.

-## Arithmetic operations with fuzzy numbers
+## Intervals
+Intervals related clases are in the `Holecek.FuzzyMath.Intervals` namespace.
+The `Interval` class represents a closed interval and it's
+used in this library primarily to represent an α-cut of a fuzzy number.

+The `Min` and `Max` properties represent the lower and the upper bound of the interval.
+Arithmetic operators `+`, `-`, `*`, and `/` are overloaded so they can be used for the interval arithmetic easily in a similar way described for the fuzzy numbers before.